German air travel up 27.3% during 2021, but far below pre-pandemic level | DW | 31.01.2022

 Destatis considers the numbers of embarking and disembarking passengers in international traffic, while only departing passenger numbers are collated for domestic travel.
 Transit travel does not form part of these numbers.

 Growth in air freight bucked the trends seen in passenger travel.
-In 2021 there were over 5 billion tons of air freight passing through Germany's airports, making it the highest on record.
+In 2021, over 5 billion tons of air freight passed through Germany's airports, making it a record year.

 The number in 2021 was also up by 12.7% from the pre-pandemic level from 2019.